axis7818/AxisEngine/README.md

 # AxisEngine
 A wrapper engine to monogame

-AxisEngine was built to add features such as animation, physics, and an object management system to Monogame.
+AxisEngine is being built to add features such as animation, physics, and an object management system to Monogame.